Fred Garvin and Sons - Musical Musings

 sensitive lyricism.
 Ironically, this tune is not written by any of these

-wordsmiths, but by a fella from Minnesota,
+wordsmiths, but by a fella from

 Bobby Zimmerman.
 Incidentally, it is the only Dylan-penned tuned to every reach